 Heart valve disease caused by rheumatic fever mainly affects older adults who had strep infections before antibiotics were available.
 It also affects people from developing countries, where rheumatic fever is more common.

-IE can develop in people who already have abnormal blood flow through a heart valve as the result of congenital or acquired heart valve disease.
+Infective endocarditis can develop in people who already have abnormal blood flow through a heart valve as the result of congenital or acquired heart valve disease.
 The abnormal blood flow causes blood clots to form on the surface of the valve.
 The blood clots make it easier for germs to attach to and infect the valve.

-IE can worsen existing heart valve disease.
+Infective endocarditis can worsen existing heart valve disease.

-Other Conditions and Factors Linked To Heart Valve Disease
+Other Conditions and Factors Linked to Heart Valve Disease

 Many other conditions and factors are linked to heart valve disease.
 However, the role they play in causing heart valve disease often isn’t clear.